Evgeni Malkin: Early success, first Stanley Cup title and Conn Smythe Trophy (2006–2009)

 Malkin smiling during a practice with the Penguins in September 2006.

 In his first pre-season game with the Penguins, on 20 September 2006, Malkin collided with teammate John LeClair and dislocated his own shoulder, which forced him to miss the start of the season.
 Subsequently, his NHL debut would be delayed until 18 October, against the New Jersey Devils, in which he scored his first goal against Martin Brodeur.
 Malkin set a modern NHL record when he scored a goal in each of his first six games.
 No player had achieved this feat since the NHL's inaugural 1917–18 season, when Montreal Canadiens forward Joe Malone scored at least one goal in 14 consecutive games to start his NHL career (Malone, however, had played in the National Hockey Association, the predecessor league to the NHL).
 Malkin's streak was eventually stopped on 4 November in his seventh game by the San Jose Sharks.
 Playing on a team with another highly touted prospect, sophomore forward and generational talent Sidney Crosby, Malkin finished his rookie season with 33 goals, 52 assists and 85 points in 78 games played, leading all first-year players and capturing the Calder Memorial Trophy as the NHL's top rookie, the second Penguin to win the award after Mario Lemieux in 1985.
 Malkin was named alternate captain for the Penguins shortly after.
-When Malkin arrived in the United States, he spoke little English, but through the help of fellow Russian teammate Sergei Gonchar, he eventually started to give short, simple interviews in the language.
+When Malkin arrived in the United States, he spoke little English, but with the help of fellow Russian teammate Sergei Gonchar, he eventually started to give short, simple interviews in the language.

 Halfway into the 2007–08 season, his sophomore season in the NHL, Malkin recorded his first NHL hat-trick, against the Toronto Maple Leafs, on 3 January 2008.
 He earned another three-goal performance several games later, on 14 January, against the New York Rangers.
 Midway through the season, when more heralded teammate and captain Sidney Crosby went down with an ankle injury, Malkin seized the opportunity to lead the Penguins, scoring 44 points in the 28 games Crosby was absent.
 In total, Malkin completed the season second in NHL scoring with 106 points, six points behind Alexander Ovechkin of the Washington Capitals for the Art Ross Trophy.
-Malkin continued to dominate into the Stanley Cup playoffs as the Penguins made it to the 2008 Stanley Cup Finals.
-He scored three points against the Presidents' Trophy-winning Detroit Red Wings in the finals, totaling 22 points overall (14 goals, 22 assists) in all 20 games, but the Penguins were defeated by Detroit in six games.
+Malkin continued to dominate into the Stanley Cup playoffs as the Penguins made it to the 2008 Stanley Cup Final.
+He scored three points against the Presidents' Trophy-winning Detroit Red Wings in the finals, totalling 22 points overall (10 goals, 12 assists) in all 20 games, but the Penguins were defeated by Detroit in six games.
 Malkin's sophomore season culminated in a Hart Memorial Trophy nomination as NHL MVP—the award was given to Ovechkin—and First team All-Star honours.